Webull Review 2026: Is This Commission-Free Broker Still Worth It?

 What Is Webull?

-A lot has changed since launch.
-The platform is registered with the SEC, holds membership with FINRA, and your accounts are covered by SIPC insurance up to $500,000 (with $250,000 available for cash claims).
-As of early 2026, millions of users trade on Webull across the U.S., plus several international markets including Hong Kong and parts of Southeast Asia.
+Since then, Webull has evolved significantly.
+It's registered with the SEC and is a member of FINRA and SIPC, meaning your assets are protected up to $500,000 (including $250,000 for cash claims).
+As of early 2026, the platform serves millions of users across the U.S. and has expanded internationally to several markets including Hong Kong, South Africa, and parts of Southeast Asia.

 Key Features

-No hidden platform fees.
-No inactivity charges.
-The way Webull makes money is through payment for order flow (PFOF), margin interest, and securities lending.
-That's worth knowing, since PFOF could theoretically affect how your orders get filled.
+There are no hidden platform fees or inactivity charges.
+The main way Webull makes money is through payment for order flow (PFOF), margin interest, and securities lending — which is worth knowing, as PFOF can theoretically affect execution quality.

-Pre-market starts at 4:00 AM ET, after-hours runs until 8:00 PM ET.
-That's one of the longest windows you'll find from any retail broker.
-For traders who want to jump on earnings surprises or gap moves before the regular market opens, this is a real advantage.
+Webull offers pre-market trading from 4:00 AM to 9:30 AM ET and after-hours trading from 4:00 PM to 8:00 PM ET.
+That's among the longest extended-hours windows available from any retail broker.
+For traders who want to react to earnings announcements or pre-market news before the regular session opens, this is a genuine advantage.

 Pricing & Costs

-One of the strongest angles in this Webull review 2026 is the straightforward pricing.
-Look, there basically isn't one.
-Here's what you actually pay:
+One of the strongest points in this Webull review 2026 is the pricing structure — or rather, the lack of one.
+Here's a full breakdown:

 | Cost Type | Amount |